easeaico/pulse-go/docs/Methodology/EnergyMethodology.md

 <i>@equationdef {energy_change}</i>
 </center><br>

 With the exception of the usable energy store, all of the outflow rates are proportional to the energy deficit in the downstream compartment.
 The usable compartment outflow rate is the work rate.
 The peak and medium power compartment inflow rates are determined by two split factors.
 The first split factor determines the amount of endurance energy that is being directed to usable energy, and the second determines how much of the remaining energy goes to filling the peak and medium stores.
 The split factors are computed from the deficits in the energy compartments.
 In other words, all energy replenishment is based on the current needs.
 The energy flow rate governing equations are shown in @equationref {F1} to @equationref {m_usable}, where *F<sub>i</sub>* is the energy flow rate through energy path i, *S* is a split fraction between 0 and 1, *N<sub>store</sub>* is the deficit in a store normalized to the maximum level in that store, and *M<sub>store</sub>* is a piecewise linear map for the store deficit normalizations.
 The purpose of the piecewise function is to allow purely aerobic energy use at low exercise rates.
-The energy paths are labeled in Figure 4, and the direction of energy flow is indicated by the arrows.
+The energy paths are labeled in @figureref {Fatigue}, and the direction of energy flow is indicated by the arrows.
 The rates are bound at the upper limit by a proportion of the maximum work rate where the maximum work rate is 1 times the maximum endurance rate  plus 2.5 times the maximum endurance rate (the maximum medium power rate) plus 4 times the maximum endurance rate (the maximum peak power rate).
 These limits are chosen to mimic the maximum aerobic, glycogen-lactic acid, and phosphogen to ATP conversion rates @cite hall2011guyton.
 Rates are bound at the lower limit by zero.

 <center>
 \f[ F_{1} = \left(N_{Usable} + N_{Peak} + N_{Medium} \right) F_{1,max} \f]